U.S. war games in Kim Jong Un's backyard trigger 'nuclear war' warning

 Earlier this year, Secretary of State Rex Tillerson rejected such a freeze because he said it would effectively enshrine the nuclear capability that North Korea has already achieved and leave little leeway to dismantle its program as it stands, something that would be unacceptable to the U.S.

-Referring to the this week's military exercises, Chinese Foreign Minister Wang Yi said: "It is regrettable that all parties did not grasp the window of opportunity China had previously appealed for."
+Referring to this week's military exercises, Chinese Foreign Minister Wang Yi said, "it is regrettable that all parties did not grasp the window of opportunity China had previously appealed for."

-China also opposes a U.S. anti-missile system deployed to South Korea.
-It says the Terminal High Altitude Area Defense, better known as "THAAD," could penetrate into its territory using the system's powerful radar.
+China also opposes a U.S. anti-missile system deployed in South Korea.
+It says the Terminal High Altitude Area Defense, better known as THAAD, could penetrate into its territory using the system's powerful radar.

-Many experts agree war on the Korean peninsula would likely result in a high level of civilian casualties.
+Many experts agree that war on the Korean Peninsula would likely result in a high level of civilian casualties.

 Related: Bomb shelters are everywhere in Seoul